15 Amazing Health Benefits of Turmeric Milk!

 Yes, lactose-intolerant individuals can enjoy turmeric milk by using dairy-free milk alternatives like almond milk, soy milk or coconut milk.
 These options provide the same benefits without the lactose found in regular cow’s milk.

-Turmeric milk’s anti-inflammatory and antioxidant properties may provide relief for colds and coughs.
+Turmeric milk’s anti-inflammatory and antioxidant properties may provide relief for cough and common cold.
 The combination of turmeric and warm milk can soothe the throat and promote overall comfort during respiratory illnesses.
 This can be used as a supportive measure along with prescribed treatment.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.